coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 - Describe a moment when you would rather use a gesture than type a text.
 _Describe the moment._

-- Who would you like to share a Sign with other than your family?
+- Who would you like to share a Sign with someone other than your family?
 Why?
 _Describe the person and why._

     3. state questionnaire